edouardproust/web-dev-portfolio/readme.md

 ```
 - Replace <host> by the host IP address (eg. 168.38.144.76)
 - Replace <directory> by the directory slug (eg. /my-folder/my-project)
-- For cloning from gitLab, use these comment: `git clone https://gitlab.com/<directory>`
+- For cloning from gitLab, use this command: `git clone https://gitlab.com/<directory>`

 **2. Create an .env.local containing these keys:**
 ```bash